Application Rationalization Approach Tool How to Compile a List of Applications

 What are applications?

-Applications in the organization and especially in IT are pieces of software supporting human tasks by automation of activities, whereby the applications are operated by humans.
-Applications can be very small in size (bytes) or small in the number of functionality.
+Applications in the organization, especially in IT, are software pieces supporting human tasks by automating activities, whereby humans operate the applications.
+Applications can be minimal in size (bytes) or small in the number of functionality.
 They can also be large, size-wise and functionality-wise.
 Some applications are tied together via interfaces and collaboration, and some applications work solely on their own and can only communicate via manual interfacing.

-So if it is a piece of software it can be an application, but not all software are applications.
-Such as embedded software in devices (such as microprocessors or USB sticks) or the Operating System on your computer or software that facilitates communication between other applications: this is called middleware (which in turn also needs to be rationalized).
+So if it is a piece of software, it can be an application, but not all software are applications.
+Such as embedded software in devices (such as microprocessors or USB sticks) or the Operating System on your computer or software that facilitates communication between other applications, which is called middleware (which also needs to be rationalized).

 When is something an application?

 Applications and their parts and groupings are defined very differently.
 And no absolute truth may be there to find out.
-So it is important then to make use of standards and best practices, so you know for sure that what you are using has once worked somewhere else.
-You can create consensus in a group of people in a short time and will not lose too much time discussing what is what.
+So, it is important to use standards and best practices to know what you are using has once worked elsewhere.
+You can create consensus in a group of people quickly and will not lose too much time discussing what is what.

 Commonly used definitions of applications are: